prithivjp/avsdmux4x1_3v3/README.md

     If any wrong label is entered, a dialogue box opens containing the list of all nodes and labels available.

-## Pre Layout characteristics
+## Pre Layout and Post Layout characteristics
+The schematic and the layout of the 4 input analog multiplexer is given below:

 The inputs of the multiplexer are basically the outputs of DAC and Bandgap Reference.
 Such models were created
 and simulated.
-The spice netlist corresponding to the modelis available in folder Netlist named **model.cir**.
+The spice netlist corresponding to the model is available in folder Netlist named **model.cir**.
 Block diagram and output waveforms are shown below.

 <img src="Step_Images/block.PNG" width="600" height="300" >
 <img src="Step_Images/prelaout.PNG" width="600" height="300" >

+Four different inputs were given to the analog multiplexer model and the characteristics of pre and post layout
+were compared.
+Very slight glitches and some little variations were seen in the post layout characteristics
+due to physical factors like the capacitance of polysilicon.

 ## Contact Details